-a) Use a 50/50 mix of Brulin AquaVantage 815 GD and 815 QR-DF solutions with a volume fraction of 12.5 %.
+a) Use Brulin AquaVantage 815 GD and 815 QR-DF solutions with a volume fraction of 12.5 %.

-b)For the TierraTech Model 400N, the quantities involved are 25 L of each solution.
+b) Mix these solutions to give a volume fraction of 50 %.
+For the TierraTech Model 400N, the quantities involved are 25 L of each solution.
 Quantities will be different for a different capacity unit.

 c) Change the soap and water solution at least after every 25 h of use.